xyleth/thebesDocs/content/gear/morphs.markdown

 **_Bio and Synthmorph Tags:_**

 - `+access jack`(Min) – You have external ports that permit you to plug into computer systems or other people for direct communication.
-- `+anti-glare` – Your eyes or optical sensors resist bright flashes and glare.
+- `+anti-glare` (Min)– Your eyes or optical sensors resist bright flashes and glare.
 - `+aquatic` – You cannot operate outside of a liquid environment
 - `+chameleon skin` – You are `+boosted` on any move to conceal yourself from sight.
-- `+chemical sniffer` – You can analyze chemicals in the air by smell
+- `+chemical sniffer` (Mod) – You can analyze chemicals in the air by smell
 - `+coronal adaptation` – You are able to survive the incredible heat of the sun’s corona, but few other places.
 - `+cortical stack`(Min) – Without this tag, there is no coming back from `Dead`.
 Hard to destroy unless special care is taken.
 - `+cyberclaws` – You have built in melee weapons that may or may not be concealable.
-- `+dead switch` – Cortical stack accessory: Upon death of the morph, cortical stack is fried and unrecoverable.
+- `+dead switch` (Min)– Cortical stack accessory: Upon death of the morph, cortical stack is fried and unrecoverable.
-- `+direction sense` – You have an instinctual knowledge of direction.
+- `+direction sense` (Min) – You have an instinctual knowledge of direction.
+- `Drone Rig` (Mod) - Bots are not `glitched` when following your orders, but are still limited to their moves and use their stats.
 - `+echolocation` – You can navigate by bouncing soundwaves off your environment
-- `+ego sharing` – Your body is built to house multiple egos.
+- `+ego sharing` (Maj) – Your body is built to house multiple egos.
 Each ego can act separately provided the morph has enough arms / weapons for two or more.
 For biomorphs, often gained through a ghostrider module.
-- `+electrical sense` – You can sense nearby electric currents
+- `+electrical sense` (Min)– You can sense nearby electric currents
-- `+emergency farcaster` – Extremely expensive cortical stack upgrade, constantly sends backup data to secure storage provided you’re within radio range.
+- `+emergency farcaster` (Maj R) – Extremely expensive cortical stack upgrade, constantly sends backup data to secure storage provided you’re within radio range.
 Also includes one-use neutrino broadcaster.
 Upon use, sends backup anywhere, through any jamming, but completely destroys the morph and all implants/upgrades.
-- `+enhanced hearing` – You are `+boosted` on any moves involving hearing.
+- `+enhanced hearing` (Min) – You are `+boosted` on any moves involving hearing.
-- `+enhanced smell` – You are `+boosted` on any moves involving smell.
+- `+enhanced smell` –(Min) You are `+boosted` on any moves involving smell.
-- `+enhanced touch` – You are `+boosted` on any moves involving the sense of touch.
+- `+enhanced touch` (Min)– You are `+boosted` on any moves involving the sense of touch.
-- `+enhanced vision` – You are `+boosted` on any moves involving eyesight.
+- `+enhanced vision` (Min) – You are `+boosted` on any moves involving eyesight.
+- `+polarisation vision` (Min) See Polarised light
+- `+Radiation sense` (Min) Detect radiation sources
+- `+sonar` (Min) Short range sonar
 - `+extra limbs` – You can carry and use more things at once
 - `+flight` – You can fly
-- `+ghostrider module` – You can carry around a second Ego inside your morph.
+- `+ghostrider module`(Min) – You can carry around a second Ego inside your morph.
 - `+grip pads` – Gecko-feet.
 You can climb any object except those made specifically to counter you.
 - `+hidden compartment` – You have a secret compartment in your body
 - `+high-g adaptation` – You are adapted to function in high-g environments.